Blue Color Codes: Top 10 Tech Brand Blues & HEX Palettes

 Pure blue to midnight blue depth

-These complementary colors work beautifully with blue for various design contexts:
+These complementary colors pair well with blue in various design contexts:

 Orange